NullBrunk/WebChat/README.md

 # Configuration of mysql

-**First go to /var/www/html and edit the db-access.php, put your password, and save the file.**
+**First go to /var/www/html and edit the db-config.php, put the password that you set when you type mysql_secure_installation instead of `YOUR_MYSQL_PASSWORD`, and save the file.**

 Connect to mysql using ``mysql -uMYSQL_USERNAME -pMYSQL_PASSWORD`` (mysql username will probably be root).
 Then lets create the db, the tables, and a root user.